 We may earn money or products from the companies mentioned in this post.Visit our disclosure for more information.

-If you’re looking for something new, here are some unexpected ways you can change up your wreaths:
+Here are some unexpected ways you can change up your wreaths:

 Enter fruits.
 These are a fun way to dress up a foliage or twig base for any season.
 Things like limes, lemons, and berries are all popular choices.
 Although you can certainly go with other options, like strawberries or even watermelon slices.